MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-demonstration-attack-surface-reduction-rules.md

 You should immediately see an "Action blocked" notification.

-### Scenario 3 (Windows 10 version 1803 or newer): ASR rule blocks unsigned USB content from executing
+### Scenario 3 (Windows 10 version 1803 or later): ASR rule blocks unsigned USB content from executing

 1. Configure the rule for USB protection (B2B3F03D-6A65-4F7B-A9C7-1C7EF74A9BA4).